TheresaLui/SelfHelpContent_v2/articles/Microsoft.Storage_ADAuth_AzureFiles_TSG/tsg-unable-to-locate-identifier.md

 1. Have the customer go to their Active Directory Users and Computers.
 Select the "domain controllers" container:
 2. Confirm with the customer that all DCs listed in the Domain Controllers container are running and available.
 3. If bringing the unavailable DC back on-line does not resolve the issue, collaborate with Directory Services
-4. More information for scenarios where a domain controller was restored from backup:https://support.microsoft.com/help/822053/error-message-windows-cannot-create-the-object-because-the-directory-s
+4. More information for scenarios where a domain controller was restored from backup [explained here](https://support.microsoft.com/help/822053/error-message-windows-cannot-create-the-object-because-the-directory-s).